 - Stir Often- Chocolate can be sensitive to high heat so be sure that your chocolate doesn't get too hot.
 Gently stir the chocolate and cream mixture until it comes up to heat and then often as it's in the heated fondue pot.

-- Turn to Warm/Off: As soon as your chocolate is smooth and melted, it has no more chance, turn your Crock-Pot or fondue pot off completely.
+- Turn Crockpot to Warm/Off: As soon as your chocolate is smooth and melted, turn your Crock-Pot or fondue pot off completely.
 As long as your chocolate is nice and smooth, you don't need to have it on heat.
-Just turn the heat on periodically to keep your chocolate fondue smooth.

 Chocolate Fondue Recipe